bloomberg/blazingmq/src/groups/bmq/bmqex/README.md

 //                  |             | of 'f'.
 [NOTE: the treatment of exceptions
 //                  |             | thrown by submitted function objects is
 //                  |             | implementation defined.]
-//------------------|-------------|--------------------------------------------
-//                  |             |
-// Two-Way Never    | Future<R>   | Creates an execution agent which invokes
-// Blocking         |             | 'DECAY_COPY(bsl::forward<F>(f))()' at most
-//                  |             | once, with the call to 'DECAY_COPY' being
-//                  |             | evaluated in the current thread of
-//                  |             | execution.
-Stores the result of 'f's
-//                  |             | invocation (or any resulting exception) in
-//                  |             | in the associated shared state of the
-//                  |             | returned 'Future'.
-The execution function
-//                  |             | shall not block forward progress of the
-//                  |             | caller pending completion of 'f's
-//                  |             | invocation.
-The progress of 'f' may begin
-//                  |             | before the call to the execution function
-//                  |             | completes.
-The invocation of the execution
-//                  |             | function synchronizes with the invocation
-//                  |             | of 'f'.
-//------------------|-------------|--------------------------------------------
-//                  |             |
-// Two-Way Possibly | Future<R>   | Creates an execution agent which invokes
-// Blocking         |             | 'DECAY_COPY(bsl::forward<F>(f))()' at most
-//                  |             | once, with the call to 'DECAY_COPY' being
-//                  |             | evaluated in the current thread of
-//                  |             | execution.
-Stores the result of 'f's
-//                  |             | invocation (or any resulting exception) in
-//                  |             | in the associated shared state of the
-//                  |             | returned 'Future'.
-The execution function
-//                  |             | may block forward progress of the caller
-//                  |             | pending completion of 'f's invocation.
-The
-//                  |             | progress of 'f' may begin before the call
-//                  |             | to the execution function completes.
-The
-//                  |             | invocation of the execution function
-//                  |             | synchronizes with the invocation of 'f'.
-//------------------|-------------|--------------------------------------------
-//                  |             |
-// Two-Way Always   | Future<R>   | Creates an execution agent which invokes
-// Blocking         |             | 'DECAY_COPY(bsl::forward<F>(f))()' at most
-//                  |             | once, with the call to 'DECAY_COPY' being
-//                  |             | evaluated in the current thread of
-//                  |             | execution.
-Stores the result of 'f's
-//                  |             | invocation (or any resulting exception) in
-//                  |             | in the associated shared state of the
-//                  |             | returned 'Future'.
-The execution function
-//                  |             | does block forward progress of the caller
-//                  |             | pending completion of 'f's invocation.
-The
-//                  |             | invocation of the execution function
-//                  |             | synchronizes with the invocation of 'f'.
 ```

 ### Requirements on Executors